exercism/julia/concepts/composite-types/about.md

 Creating new primitive types is possible, but rarely done.
 The built-in [primitive types][primitive] are not an arbitrary choice: they closely match the standard types in the LLVM compiler used by Julia for JIT compilation.

-Much more useful is the the ability to define [composite types][composite], with named fields.
+Much more useful is the the ability to define [composite types][composite-types], with named fields.

 Other languages have something similar, calling them `structs` or `records`.
 The Julia documentation refers to them as `composite types`, though (in a slight mismatch) the language syntax defines them with the `struct` keyword.